 - Three branches of the Parks division are Parks Crew, Trash Crew, and Tree Crew - The Parks Crew maintains 93 parks, 45 right of ways and open spaces, 600+ acres of park/open space, 58 parks with playgrounds, and 23 outdoor basketball courts. - The Trash Crew collects 110 areas of the City, with 1,600 cans dumped weekly. - The Tree Crew is responsible for all tree trimming and removal in City parks and Right of Ways for the entire City.
 They oversee the City's tree ordinance. - Superintendent Kimball gave a quick overview of the tree ordinance. - We do not have a certified arborist, but we have access to a couple. - We do not offer recycling in most of our parks at this time.
-The ones that we have usually get mixed with trash so they can't be recycled. - Utilities have different rules, but their rules are included in the tree ordinance.

-- Due to the number of parks, it is impossible for the Parks Crew to find all of the insect problems in all of the parks, so they rely on 311 and any other notifications they receive.
+The ones that we have usually get mixed with trash so they can't be recycled. - Utilities have different rules, but their rules are included in the tree ordinance. - It is impossible for the Parks Crew to find all of the insects in all 93+ parks.
 They are handled as soon as the crew is made aware of the issue.